-  Notes~ For this dough recipe, you will need about 2 cups of filling.
+For this dough recipe, you will need at least 2 full cups of previously prepared filling.

 The empanadas pictured above had extra canela, so the dough appears darker.
 I add extra canela to my dough recipe when I use the pumpkin filling.

-  Click onto picture above to see full recipe on how to prepare pumpkin filling from scratch.
+Click onto picture above to see full recipe on how to prepare pumpkin filling from fresh pumpkin.

 Preparing Pumpkin Filling Using Canned Pumpkin

 1 large can pumpkin(not pie filling),about 4 cups

 Melt the butter, add the pumpkin, brown sugar(or piloncillo) and spices.
 Cook on low, stirring often, until it becomes really thick and darker in color.
 You want it to look almost like a paste.
 Taste for sugar and spices as it cooks down.
 I like to add spice to my taste, just add a tiny pinch at a time.